FreshRSS/documentation/en/docs/users/01_Installation.md

 This is an example nginx configuration file.
 It covers http, https and php-fpm configuration.

+_You can find simpler config file but they may be incompatible with FreshRSS API._

 ```
 server {
   listen 80; # http on port 80